 The good news is that these chemicals are not present in our water supply in large amounts.
-That means that, so far, there has not been any scientific proof that these chemicals impact human health drastically.
-But, as we mentioned previously, there have been several studies that have shown negative impacts on fish, reptiles, and other organisms.
+So far, there has not been any scientific proof that these chemicals dramatically affect human health drastically.
+But, as we mentioned previously, several studies have shown negative impacts on fish, reptiles, and other organisms.

 The bad news is that this area of research and study is still in its infancy, and no one knows how this will impact people in the long term.
-This evidence is enough to provide concern for humans who are using and consuming this water as well.
-Since water treatment facilities are not required to test for or filter out pharmaceuticals, there is no way to tell conclusively what people are ingesting over time.
-Knowing the side effects the pharmaceuticals in question can have on the human body when they are ingested in other ways, there is a high probability that they are impacting people to some degree.
+This evidence is enough to provide concern for humans who are using and consuming this water.
+Because there’s no federal requirement for water treatment facilities to test for or filter out pharmaceuticals, there is no way to tell conclusively what people are ingesting over time.
+Knowing the side effects the pharmaceuticals in question can have on the human body when ingested in other ways, there is a high probability that they are impacting people to some degree.

 There is a particular concern for the more vulnerable segments of the population, especially pregnant women, the elderly, and children.
 Children are especially at risk because their bodies cannot filter toxins the way an adult body can.
-There is also some concern about people building up resistance to certain drugs when they are exposed to small amounts of it over time, even in their water.
+There is also some concern about people building up resistance to specific drugs after prolonged exposure to small amounts, even in their water.

 How Can I Protect My Family?

-While you shouldn’t panic over this, there’s no doubt there are things in your tap water you probably don’t want there.
+While you shouldn’t panic over this, there are undoubtedly unwelcome elements in your tap water.
 What steps can you take to protect yourself and your family from drugs in drinking water and their potentially harmful effects?

 1. Don’t Flush Pharmaceuticals

 Part of correcting a problem is committing to being part of the solution.
-Start by changing some of your own habits when it comes to the drugs you take.
-Make sure you understand how to properly dispose of your medications and do not flush them down the toilet or wash them down the drain.
-Also take steps to minimize pharmaceutical waste.
+Start by changing some of your habits when it comes to the drugs you take.
+Ensure you understand how to properly dispose of your medications.
+Do not flush them down the toilet or wash them down the drain.
+Also, take steps to minimize pharmaceutical waste.
 Don’t buy more medicine than you can use before it expires.
 Ask your doctor for samples if you’re trying a new medication, rather than filling a whole prescription you may not use.

 2. Invest in a Water Filtration System

-Your family deserves water that is clean, healthy and tastes great.
-You can have this water when you invest in a water filtration system designed to filter out contaminants that reside in your drinking water.
-By purchasing a Multipure Drinking Water System or filter, you can reduce the chlorine, chemicals, and other contaminants in your home’s drinking water.
-Designed to fit either on your kitchen countertop, or below the sink — eliminating bulky bottles or pitchers — the Multipure Drinking Water System takes out the stuff you don’t want and leaves behind clean, great tasting water for drinking, cooking, and even cleaning.
+Your family deserves water that is clean, healthy, and tastes great.
+You can enjoy all these benefits when you invest in a water filtration system designed to filter out contaminants that reside in your drinking water.
+By purchasing a Multipure Drinking Water System, you can reduce the chlorine, chemicals, and other toxins in your home’s drinking water.
+Designed to fit either on your kitchen countertop, or below the sink — eliminating bulky bottles or pitchers — the Multipure Drinking Water System takes out the stuff you don’t want and leaves behind clean, great-tasting water for drinking, cooking, and even cleaning.

-Multipure also offers Home Essentials — filters for bathroom sinks, showerheads and personal water bottles, as well as options for your garden and yard.
-Sometimes, people assume that if they aren’t drinking the water, then it doesn’t have to be as clean — this assumption couldn’t be farther from the truth.
-Exposure to water and the contaminants in it comes even just from showering or washing your hands.
+Multipure also offers Home Essentials — filters for bathtubs and showerheads, plus options for your garden and yard.
+Sometimes, people assume water doesn’t have to be as clean if they’re not planning to drink it — this assumption couldn’t be further from the truth.
+Exposure to water and the contaminants in it comes from simple tasks like showering or washing your hands.
+Chlorine in tap water can have a drying effect on your skin.
 And, when you use tap water to keep your lawn green or your roses in bloom, you’re putting those contaminants back into the ground around your home.

-While there’s still a lot of research to be done toward understanding the impact of pharmaceuticals in the water supply, scientists generally agree that any level of exposure — no matter how small — is potentially harmful.
-And, while they are still working toward understanding the specific impacts associated with this dilemma, there’s no question that people should do anything they can to reduce their exposure to any chemical or substance they don’t absolutely need.
+While our understanding of pharmaceuticals’ impact on our water supply is still somewhat lacking, scientists generally agree that any level of exposure — no matter how small — is potentially harmful.
+And, while they are still working toward researching the specific effects associated with this dilemma, there’s no question you should take whatever steps you can to reduce your exposure to any unnecessary chemical or substance.

 That’s where Multipure comes in.
 Thanks to our extensive selection of water filtration systems, our customers have discovered firsthand the benefits of having clean, filtered water in their homes — for drinking, washing, and even gardening.
-Not only is water filtered through our solid carbon block filters cleaner, but it looks and tastes better too.
+Water filtered through our solid carbon block filters isn’t merely cleaner, but it looks and tastes better, too.

 Don’t wait to make the change to cleaner water.
-Contact Multipure today and let one of our representatives help you decide which of our filtering options are best for your home.
+Contact Multipure today and let one of our representatives help you decide which of our filtering options is best for your home.